Department of English & Creative Writing

 The diverse scholarly expertise of our faculty enables a curriculum steeped in literary tradition while fully engaged with the contemporary world.
 We endeavor to teach our students to read, evaluate, and write clearly about “the prose of the world,” the myriad texts they will be confronted with both at Cornell College and in their future lives.

-Majors take at least two foundation courses, complete a variety of upper-level courses in American and British Literature, and gain in-depth knowledge through a concentration in one sub-field of English: literary studies, creative writing, or critical film studies.
+Majors take at least two foundation courses, complete a variety of upper-level courses in American and British Literature, and gain in-depth knowledge through a concentration in one sub-field of English: literary studies or creative writing.
 Senior Seminar, with its emphasis on research and life after the English major, provides a capstone experience.

 We also offer a minor and we welcome non-majors—most of our courses require only the completion of one foundation course, ENG 111, or another approved writing course to enroll.

 Center for the Literary Arts

 You can take part in Cornell's vibrant literary life through opportunities supported by the Center for the Literary Arts.
 Through the center's programs, you can take courses led by distinguished visiting writers, attend readings and workshops, contribute to the literary magazine Open Field, or participate in one of the many creative student organizations on campus.
 The center is assisted by an Emerging Writer Fellow who teaches courses, supports programs, and works on her own creative projects.